 Consider Going Stemless

 Stemless wine glasses are neat and novel, but they are not as popular for a few very good reasons.
 First, the stem on glassware serves a purpose.
 When drinking a glass of wine, the stem is where you should hold onto the glass.
-The primary reason is because the heat from your hands can warm up the drink.
+The primary reason is that the heat from your hands can warm up the drink.
 Even red wines are best served at a cool room temperature, and you will find that a small fluctuation can throw off the wine's balance.

 If you enjoy exploring a variety of wines, you will find that stemware is the most universal.
 They're also easier to store if you use a hanging rack.